Canon T5 vs Olympus E-PL6

 |17.||Olympus E-PM2||Y||stereo / mono||-||-||mini||2.0||-||-||-|

-Both the T5 and the E-PL6 have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the E-PL6 have been discontinued, but can regularly be found used on ebay.
 The E-PL6 was replaced by the Olympus E-PL7, while the T5 was followed by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T5 and E-PL6 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Olympus E-PL6 Manual.

 So what conclusions can be drawn?
 Is the Canon T5 better than the Olympus E-PL6 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.